tupleapp/pair-programming-guide/_pages/antipatterns.md

 Swapping roles lets you rest the tired parts of your brain and activate the idle ones.

 Swapping drivers is a great way to energize a pairing session that's losing steam.
+Consider setting a timer to indicate every time it's time to switch.

 ### Forgetting it's a skill